OrsonDeWitt/BirdMApp/README.md

 ## Need help?

+If something doesn't work like it should, try closing the tab and then launching the application again.
-Reach out to me on [Discord](https://discord.com/invite/c48wxW4rer), or open an issue on [Github](https://github.com/OrsonDeWitt/BirdMApp/issues).
+Additionally, you may want to delete *use.RData* from *app\shiny\userData* You may also reach out to me on [Discord](https://discord.com/invite/c48wxW4rer), or open an issue on [Github](https://github.com/OrsonDeWitt/BirdMApp/issues).
 I'll be happy to help.